payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/native-otp-assist-sdk.md

 | Standard Chartered Bank | Visa, Master                |

 > 🚧 Watch Out
 >
-> - The SDK runs a BIN check before proceeding with the Native OTP experience.
+> * The SDK runs a BIN check before proceeding with the Native OTP experience.
 You may run BIN check independently if you wish.
-Reach out to our support team to get started using “[mobile.integration@payu.in](mailto:mobile.integration@payu.in)“.
+Reach out to our support team to get started using “[mobile.integration@payu.in](mailto:mobile.integration@payu.in)“.\
 >   There are few bins that are not eligible for native OTP flow even the Bank and card scheme are eligible.
-> - Bank downtime will affect the performance of this flow.
+> * Bank downtime will affect the performance of this flow.

 ## Compatibility

-- Min SDK Version: 21
+* Min SDK Version: 21
-- Compile SDK Version: 31 or later
+* Compile SDK Version: 31 or later